MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

 12 digits:
-- Four digits
+- four digits
-- A hyphen
+- a hyphen
-- Seven digits
+- seven digits
-- A hyphen
+- a hyphen
-- One digit
+- one digit

 ### Checksum